 - The Receiving firm to keep any revenue generated by the seconded lawyer.

-- C&L agree to bear cost of temporary admission cost of their lawyer to the Fiji jurisdiction.
+- Firms sending can agree to bear admission costs of their lawyer to the receiving jurisdiction.

-WHS cover: Seconded lawyers are required to take out travel insurance for the secondment period.
+WHS cover: Seconded lawyers are required to take out travel and professional indemnity insurance for the secondment period.